kevinqtogitty/reverse-polish-notation-calc/README.md

    - Was going to implement ascii art on application execution with figlet, but formatting with the help message was off

 2. More fleshed out error handling system.
 Currently it just prints out an error to the console when the arguments are invalid.
 The application continues to work as it should.
 But perhaps a boolean to flag that an error has occurred might be better
-3. Function to detect if the returned resule needs to be rounded.
+3. Function to detect if the returned result needs to be rounded.
 Was using to fixed, but we don't want integers to look like `3.00`

 4. One test does not pass for a console.log when receiving an invalid input, expected and recieved are identical.
 Would have to do more digging as to why jest cannot match
    - ![Test Error](./src/assets/testError.webp)